Dr. Watkins is a graduate of the College of Veterinary

 Dr. Ortved has completed the Faculty Education Program.

 Dr. Shanti Jha, earned a Bachelor of Veterinary Science (BVSc) with honors from Nagpur Veterinary College, Maharashtra, India in 2001.
 After BVSc, he did an MS from Oregon State University in 2005.
 Dr. Jha was a general small animal physician for one and a half years in Syracuse, NY after completing an ECFVG certification from Tufts Cummings School of Veterinary Medicine.
 He then completed a surgical internship at Veterinary Specialists of Northern Colorado, Loveland in 2009.
 Following this, he completed a Small Animal Surgery Residency at Tufts Cummings School of Veterinary Medicine in July 2012.
-In 2013 Dr. Shanti Jha became a Diplomate of the American College of Veterinary Surgeons (board certified small animal surgeon).
-Before coming to AMSC, Dr. Jha spent time working as Chief of Surgery at VCA Veterinary Specialist of Seattle for the last four years (2012-2016), building an efficient team which helped him in helping small animals needing surgical services.
+In 2013 Dr. Shanti Jha became a Diplomate of the American College of Veterinary Surgeons (board-certified small animal surgeon).
+Before coming to AMSC, Dr. Jha spent time working as Chief of Surgery at VCA Veterinary Specialist of Seattle for the last four years (2012-2016), building an efficient team that helped him in helping small animals needing surgical services.
 Currently, Dr. Jha works at Pet Specialists of Austin in the capacity of Chief Surgeon.

 Apart from general orthopedic and soft tissue surgeries, Dr. Jha has also been heavily trained in minimally invasive surgery (MIS) techniques.
 He has been doing minimally invasive fracture repairs and arthroscopic correction of joint abnormalities for the last four years.
 Dr. Jha is also an AOVET faculty and enjoys teaching orthopedic courses in the US and abroad.
 His orthopedic areas of expertise include arthroscopy, fracture management of limbs and spine, angular limb deformity correction and joint surgeries.
 His other orthopedic interest includes joint replacement surgeries like total hip arthroplasty (THA) in dogs.
 Dr. Jha also holds the position of The National Director of Surgery for Pathway Vet Alliance.